udbhav-44/BCS-Lluminating-Language/Week 2 Submissions/Week 2 Submissions Aritra 230191/README.md

 # Week 2

- This is a brief description of the Week 2 of the project Luminating Languages Offered By Brain and Cognitive Society, IIT kanpur.
+ This is a brief description of Week 2 of the project Luminating Languages Offered By Brain and Cognitive Society, IIT Kanpur.

 ## Task
 The Task is to make a sentimental classifier for the ImDB Movie reviews using Transformers.

-Transformers from huggingface can be inferenced using 2 methods:
+Transformers from Hugging Face can be inferenced using 2 methods:

 1. Using the HuggingFace Pipeline API directly
 2. Making a custom pipeline to inference models

 In this week's assignment we need to perform sentiment analysis on last weeks dataset using:
-1. Pretrained Transformer models (atleast 2)
+1. Pretrained Transformer models (at least 2)
 2. Fine-tuned models(same as above) on our dataset( We'll have to finetune them)

 ## Part-1 & Part-2 Statistics
-Due to the huge number of rows, I reduced the testing of my model to a fixed no. of rows from the top.
-For all the following calculation, I took the number of rows to be 5000 out of 37000.
+Due to the enormous number of rows, I reduced the testing of my model to a fixed no. of rows from the top.
+For most of the following calculations, I took the number of rows to be 5000 out of 37000.
 I classified the sentiment and evaluated them for the following models: